numq/comfyui-camera-capture-node/README.md

 # 🎯 Usage

 > [!IMPORTANT]
-> Make sure the host and port of the client and server match
+> Make sure the port of the client and server match

 ## Android